Superconducting properties¶

 cd phonon

 Note.
-The smearing used in this tutorial is larger than in published work to keep the run time short.
+The smearing used here is larger than in published work to keep the run time short.
 Converge it before production runs.

 scf.in